-Emma is from Northern Ireland and went down the path of starting her career as a Mental Health Counsellor at a time when she was also battling with her own mental health but found it difficult to locate young therapists with services that include no waiting time and avoids charging large fees.
+Emma is from Northern Ireland and went down the path of starting her career as a Mental Health Counsellor at a time when she was also battling with her own mental health but found it difficult to locate young therapists with services that included no waiting time and avoids charging large fees.

 Emma has been helping a variety of different clients located in Australia, UK, Ireland and many other parts of the world since late 2019 and has extensive experience working with many common issues such as anxiety, stress, depression, childhood trauma, expatriate / relocation issues, relationship break ups, self - esteem issues, and most recently the C-19 response.

-Emma uses a Cognitive-Behavioural approach to raise awareness around, how our thoughts and emotions are directly linked to our behaviours and feelings and Acceptance and Commitment Therapy (ACT) which encourages individuals to embrace their thoughts and feelings rather than fighting or feeling guilty for them.
+Cognitive-Behavioural approach to raise awareness around, how our thoughts and emotions are directly linked to our behaviours and feelings and Acceptance and Commitment Therapy (ACT) which encourages individuals to embrace their thoughts and feelings rather than fighting or feeling guilty for them.

 Counsellor & CBT Therapist